Brushing Your Cat’s Teeth: The Most Effective Way to Prevent Dental Disease

 It works in my favor that Ruby likes to sit on the bathroom vanity and watch me brush my own teeth, so it was easy to make brushing her teeth just another part of my evening routine.
 In fact, I keep her toothbrush and paste right next to mine.

 I never thought I’d be able to brush her teeth, but all it took was a little patience.
-Just a few days ago, I started the same routine with Allegra.
+A couple of weeks later, I started the same routine with Allegra.
 Her gums and teeth look healthy to me (and hopefully, her vet will confirm this at her annual checkup later this month), and I want to keep them that way.
 Much to my surprise, she took to having her teeth brushed even quicker than Ruby.

 I also started giving CET Enzymatic Oral Hygiene Chews for Cats to Ruby and Allegra.
 The enzymes in these treats are supposed to reduce the build up of tartar and plaque.
 The ingredients are not the greatest, but they’re not horrible, either.
 It’s quite comical watching the girls with these treats.
 They’re about an inch long, so they’re pretty big – the size of a small mouse.
 Ruby growls at hers and plays with it for a while before eating it.
 Allegra usually carries hers around the house for a while before eating hers.